micro-webapps/micro-webapps/docs/create-multi-container-wordpress-webapp.md

         }
     }

-The `webconf-spec` field contains the webserver configuration in the [webconf-spec format](https://github.com/micro-webapps/webconf-spec).
+The `webconf-spec` attribute contains the webserver configuration in the [webconf-spec format](https://github.com/micro-webapps/webconf-spec).
 If we unescape that part, it looks like this:

     {
         "virtualhost": "$mwa_vhost",